 Do not take on a premises right now!!
 Otherwise, I think if it’s a dream then just go for it!
 You’ll never know how it will work out so don’t hesitate to just go for it.

-Check out and follow on Instagram Tribe Art Studio here.
+Check out and follow Instagram Tribe Art Studio here.
 If you would like to be involved in The Business of Adapting series, I would love to speak to you.
-Contact me any time on firstname.lastname@example.org.
+Contact me at any time at email@example.com.